yext/search-core/docs/answers-core.directanswer.entityname.md

 ## DirectAnswer.entityName property

-The name of the entity of the direct answer
+The name of the entity of the direct answer.

 <b>Signature:</b>